vprover/vampire/xDB/README.md

 Three directories below this one are
   - problems - TPTP language problem files with the new 'external' formula tag.
-  - scripts - programs invoked from the 'extenal' tag
+  - scripts - programs invoked from the 'external' tag
   - db - for sample databases that can be accessed from the scripts